nathankurt/k8s-cert/notes/core-concepts.md

 * Why do you need a scheduler?
   * want to make sure the right container ends up on the right ship.
-  * Want to make sure contrainers are placed on right ship so they go to the right place.
+  * Want to make sure containers are placed on right ship so they go to the right place.

 * Scheduler looks at each pod and tries to find the best node for it.
   * Two Phases:
     * First Phase - Filter Nodes:
-      * Filter out nodes that dont fit profile of pods ie. Nodes that don't have sufficient CPU and memory resources requested by the pod.
+      * Filter out nodes that don't fit profile of pods i.e. Nodes that don't have sufficient CPU and memory resources requested by the pod.
     * Second Phase - Rank Nodes:
       * Uses a priority function to assign a score to the nodes on a scale of 0 to 10.
 That would be free on the nodes after placing the pod on them
         * So whichever has more resources would be placed on.